 A mortgage is one of life’s biggest financial commitments.
 Mortgage options can be complex, but the most fundamental choice is between a fixed or a variable rate.

-There is no right or wrong option selecting between a variable or a fixed rate mortgage.
+There is no right or wrong option when selecting between a variable or a fixed rate mortgage.
 The right choice is the mortgage best suited to your needs and circumstances, and these may change over time.
 The interest rate figures shown will allow you to compare similar mortgages from different providers.
 A mortgage with a high interest rate will cost more than a mortgage with a low interest rate.

 Please note that all figures contained in the mortgage cost comparisons are indicative estimates only.
 They do not take individual circumstances into account and you should always contact the mortgage provider directly for exact repayment details before making a decision.